Alexandria Ocasio-Cortez Just Defeated Joe Crowley, One Of The Most Powerful House Democrats

 Ocasio-Cortez is one of the many Democrats challenging incumbents from the left.
 If she goes on to win the general, she could become the youngest congresswoman ever elected.

-In her interview with Refinery29, she recognised the weight winning the general election could have.
+In her interview with Refinery29, she recognized the weight winning the general election could have.

 "It’s so important for our community to see itself reflected in leadership.
 This could be the first time in a generation that the Bronx elects a new member of Congress — that's huge," she said.
 "And what we've shown is that you don’t need access to money, to special social circles, to privilege in order to run for office. ...
 If I win, imagine how many other people are going to do it."